mehampson/csce-e114-grad-project/content/rust.md

             Some("d10") => 10,
             Some("d12") => 12,
             Some("d20") => 20,
-            _ => 1, // This handles anything we didn't cover above, including a None.
+            _ => 1, // This branch arm handles anything we didn't cover above, including a None };
-        };

         /* We have our dice.
 Now let's roll them. */